ADD CONDITION

 How should I store Winco Cherry Cough Drops?

-Store at room temperature and keep out of reach of children.
+Store at room temperature, protect from excessive heat, and keep out of reach of children.
+Discard after opening if not used.

 Packaging Info